Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 This will print the following message: `Current boyfriend character: bf`

-### close(printMessage:Bool)
+### close()
 Stops your script in the next 100 miliseconds.
 And must be used in a `Stage script` because it won't be used anymore

-- `printMessage` - Wether you want a warning to show on the top-left corner of the screen or not